 Not only is it easy for organizations and users to access advanced data and reports with ease, but the overall BI data environment has been transformed.Organizations can now feed data into the BI platform from a variety of sources including existing internal databases, data warehouses and 3rd party sources.
 Be sure also to check and see the extent of support for OLAP on the short list of BI apps you consider in your purchasing decision.
 OLAP is enabling more unified reporting, dashboards and scorecards while also accelerating the development of more intuitive budgeting, planning and forecasting BI applications.

-This connection and evolution of business intelligence tools into big data and data mining has transformed the ability for organizations to better analyze the bigger picture of their business and the overall business environment in which they operate.
+This connection and evolution of BI tools into big data and data mining has transformed the ability for organizations to better analyze the bigger picture of their business and the overall business environment in which they operate.

 Another advantage of BI software is the ability to format information into rich data visualizations that are easy to understand and outline a deeper story more quickly.
 Tables have their place in business reporting, but interactive data combined with useful and interesting visuals makes the data more consumable and actionable.
 Trends and connections that go unnoticed in traditional reports can now be discovered with data visualization within BI tools.

 Depending on the platform, data visualization options are extensive.
 From simple bar and line graphs to complex visuals like heat maps, geographic overlays and performance gauges, all provide important insights for their intended use cases.

 Overall Efficiency Improvements

 Between have more access to a wealth of data, the speed in which you can access and mold all of this structured and unstructured data into useful information and instant access to pre-existing report templates, efficiencies tend to skyrocket.